 Write your own story

-It can be in the form of a book, a script for a play or movie (that you can act out or film together as a family!
+It can be in the form of a book, a script for a play or movie (that you can act out or film together!
 Check out idea number 17) or any other form of storytelling you want to try.

 Storytelling can improve your child’s imagination and let them use creative thinking, problem-solving and language skills while having fun.